ChhaySereyVath/PWAPrototype/README.md

 - images/ - store all the images used in the vscode
 - manifest.json - for add to homescreen.
 - service worker - working on the offline access.
+- firebaseDB.js - working with the firebase db fetching the data and add data.
+(Create, Read, Update, Delete).
+- indexDB.js - working with indexDB to store the data offline and will sync whenever it online also implemented the CRUD operation on to reservation page.

 ## Progress:
-- Right now, I only enable the PWA functionality with online access, and add or install to homescreen.
+- Right now, I only enable the PWA functionality with online access, add or install to homescreen and now I completed the firebaseDB and indexDB to store the data or the input form from user into the both database wether it online or offline.

 ## Future Improvements
-- PWA functionality: (offline access, installability, etc.) (already done)
+- PWA functionality: (offline access, installability, etc.) (Done).
-- Database Access.
+- Database Access for online and offline.
+(Done).
+- Secure Authentication and user profile.